AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/customisations/toolbar-topbar.md

 >[!TIP]
 >
 >Since **editor_toolbar** is designed to render buttons, adding widgets to it may disrupt its CSS and responsiveness.
-It is recommended to include only buttons or basic components, such as label.
+It is recommended to include only buttons or basic components, such as a label.

-For accessing functionality exposed under `proxy` object we will need to acces it using `this.getValue` lets say for fetching a value.
+For accessing functionality exposed under the `proxy` object, you need to acces it using `this.getValue`, lets say for fetching a value.

-For AEM guides 5.0 and 2502 and further you can refer to below example for customization.
+For AEM Guides 5.0 and 2502 release and further, you can refer to below example for toolbar customization.

 ```js title = toolbar_customization.js
 const toolbarExtend = {